She's Out of My Life: Production

-Producer Quincy Jones originally intended to save the song for Frank Sinatra.
-However, he wanted Jackson to record material with more mature themes and "feel the full range of his voice," so he decided to bring the song to Jackson's attention.
+Jones wanted Jackson to record material with more mature themes and "feel the full range of his voice," so he decided to bring the song to Jackson's attention.

+In the second-to-last verse (preceding the final repetition of "She's out of my life"), the song lyric was originally "Instead of being my wife."
+However, Jackson couldn't yet relate to marriage at his young age, so Bahler accepted Jackson's suggestion to instead repeat the lyric "And it cuts like a knife."

 A poignant moment in the song occurs near the end when Jackson begins to break down in tears as he sings the final line.
 Although he had attempted to record the song's last few moments with emotional restraint, after numerous tries he continued to end the rendition the same—by breaking down in tears.
 Jones subsequently let Jackson's tearful recording stand:

 "She's Out of My Life", I'd been carrying around for about three years—you can feel the pain in it, you know.
 And I held on to it and finally something said 'this is the right moment to give it to Michael'.

 And when we recorded it with Michael, I know it was an experience he'd never even thought about to sing in a song, 'cause it's a very mature emotion.
 And he cried at the end of every take, you know.
 We recorded about—I don't know—8–11 takes, and every one at the end, he just cried, and I said 'hey—that's supposed to be, leave it on there.'